|

 But although the chords look the same – either stacked line or space notes – there are in fact four different types in the selection above.
 You can only tell this by counting carefully the semi-tone steps between next-door notes at the keyboard.
-If you do this, you will find that between any two next-door notes there are either:

 Here are some examples.
 The four keyboards match the four chords in the written music.
 Carefully counting shows that there are four different types of chord.